Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Where to buy

-If you would like to add this beauty to your collection, Buy Rattlesnake Calathea online from Etsy.
+If you would like to add this beautiful Calathea lancifolia to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

 Rattlesnake Calathea, Rattlesnake Plant, Calathea lancifolia